 If you encounter any problems using the cluster, please send us a request via http://support.cs.stanford.edu and be as specific as you can when describing your issue.

 To gain access to the cluster, please let one of your research group leaders submit an request via http://support.cs.stanford.edu and state the following: your CS login ID, name of professor you're working with (and put him under cc on the form) and estimated access expiry date.

 If we have any trouble with your job, we will try to get in touch with you but we reserve the right to kill your jobs at any time.

 If you have questions about the cluster, send us a request at http://support.cs.stanford.edu.

-Use of the cluster is coordinated by a batch queue scheduler, which assigns compute nodes to jobs in an order that depends on the time submitted, the number of nodes requested, and the availability of the resources being requested (etc. GPU, Memory).
+Use of the cluster is coordinated by a batch queue scheduler, which assigns compute nodes to jobs in an order that depends on various factors, such as: the time submitted, the number of nodes requested, the availability of the resources being requested (etc. GPU, Memory).

 There are two basic types of jobs to the cluster- interactive and batch.

 Interactive jobs give you access to a shell on one of the nodes, from which you can execute commands by hand, whereas batch jobs run from a given shell script in the background and automatically terminate when finished.

 Generally speaking, interactive jobs are used for building, prototyping and testing, while batch jobs are used thereafter.

-Batch jobs are the most common way to interact with the cluster, and are useful when you do not need to interact with the shell to perform the desired task.
+Batch jobs are the preferred way to interact with the cluster, and are useful when you do not need to interact with the shell to perform the desired task.
 Two clear advantages are that your job will be managed automatically after submission, and that placing your setup commands in a shell script lets you efficiently dispatch multiple similar jobs.
 To start a simple batch job on a partition (group you work with, see bottom of the page), ssh into sc and type:

 There are many parameters you can define based on your requirement.
 You can reference to a sample submit script I have via /sailhome/software/sample-batch.sh.